SCIENTIFIC BENEFITS OF OWNING A DOG

 2) Labrador Retriever

 The Labrador takes second place on the chart closely to its retriever cousin.
-With strong jaws, thick coat, and kind, friendly eyes these dogs make great companions.
+With strong jaws, thick coats, and kind, friendly eyes these dogs make great companions.
 They are active, friendly, and are very loyal to their owners.

 The Collies are the friendliest and out-going dogs you will ever come across.
 They are very intelligent dogs and have to be trained well to keep them in check.